0800 0567 253

 At South Gloucester and Stroud College we pride ourselves on empowering the student to be an independent learner and it is because of this ideology that the students decide which of these two they wish to study.

 How will I know how I am doing?

 AQA changed the Law syllabus in September 2017.
 You will now take three exams in the second year in May/June.
 Each exam is worth 33% and can be on content from either of the years.

 What do I need to join?

-To study this course, you will need 5 GCSEs at grade 4–9, including English and Maths.
-You must also have a 5 or above in English Literature.
+To study this course, you will need five GCSEs at grade 4–9, including English and Maths.
+You must also have a grade 5 or above in English Literature.

 You will be required to do a minimum of 36 hours of work experience.
 This is usually completed in a week during your first year in term time, where you will have the opportunity to explore a career field which takes your interest.
 In the lead-up to this week, you will be asked to create an exciting CV during a group tutorial period.
 The aim of this activity is to give you an idea of what full-time employment is like and to help you think about which career you would like to follow.